geefr/itgmania/src/calm/README.md

 * RageTypes.cpp: `/* Draws a graphic from a signed distance field. */`

 Used from:
-* ActorMultiTexture - After setting (0 - 4) textures?
+* Sprite
+  * But since Sprite only has 1 texture, may only use YUYV422 or DistanceField
+  * TODO: So why does lua allow this?
+Are there some quirks where an old texture is left bound from previous or parent actor?
 * ActorMultiVertex
-* Sprite
+  * Also only supports 1 texture, so limited to YUYV422 or DistanceField?
+* ActorMultiTexture - After setting (0 - 4) textures
+  * Could use any effect mode
-* BitmapText - Distance field mode only
+* BitmapText - Distance field only
+* MovieTextureGeneric - YUYV422 only

 So these all translate to shaders in the modern world:
 * An effect limits the number of textures that can be used